chudisoft/budget_manager/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank microverse for this __wonderful__ opportunity.
+And also to Gregoire Vella on Behance who Original design inspired this idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>